Preserve Whangamatā Islands

 The majority of visitors who venture to Donut Island are oblivious to the fact that they’re visiting a wildlife sanctuary, established to preserve the very attributes that have lured them there in the first place.
-The conditions of the sanctuary, put in place to protect the flora and fauna, advise no landing or climbing on Whenuakura.
+The conditions of the sanctuary, put in place to protect the flora and fauna, mean that there is no landing or climbing permitted on Whenuakura.

 Help Preserve Whenuakura Donut Island